kevinohara80/nforce/README.md

 To request an access token and other oauth information using the username and password flow, use the `authenticate()` method and pass in your username and password in the options.

-**Note:** For the `password` you must insert the password with a security token appended to the end: Your security token can be generated from the salesforce dashboard under Your Account Name > Setup.
+**Note:** For the `password` you must insert the password with a security token appended to the end: Your security token can be generated from the salesforce dashboard under: Account Name > Setup > My Personal Information > Reset My Security Token.

 ```js
 var myUsername = 'my_test@gmail.com',